HoplaGeiss/blog/content/post/2016-12-23-unit-test-controller-with-resolved-variables.md

 ---
 title: "Unit test controllers with resolved variables"
 description: "Step by step guide of how to unit test controllers with resolved variable from routing"
-tags: [ "jasmine", "unit test", "angular 1.4", "controllers", "resolve"]
-lastmod: 2016-12-23
+tags:
+  - unit test
 date: "2016-12-23"
-categories:
-  - "Development"
-  - "VIM"
 slug: "unit-test-controllers-with-resolved-variable-from-routing"
 image: "/images/cockpit.jpg"
 ---

 ### Scenario

 Today's post is about testing a controller that uses variables from a resolve function in the routing.

 This is a real life example used in translations, say we want to handle different languages, we need to load the available languages and the selected one from a service.